isc-projects/stork/doc/user/man/stork-agent.8.rst

 ~~~~~~~~~~~

 The ``stork-agent`` is a tool that operates on systems that are running BIND 9
 or Kea services.
-The Stork typically server connects to the Stork agent and uses it to
+The Stork server typically connects to the Stork agent and uses it to
 monitor services remotely, but can also act as a stand-alone statistics exporter to
 Prometheus.

 Arguments
 ~~~~~~~~~

-Stork agent's behavior can be controlled with command-line switches and/or environment variables.
-The environment variables can be set before running the agent or they can be loaded from a file using the ``--use-env-file`` and ``--env-file`` flags. ``stork-agent`` takes the following arguments (equivalent environment variables are listed in square brackets, where applicable)
+The Stork agent's behavior can be controlled with command-line switches and/or environment variables.
+The environment variables can be set before running the agent, or they can be loaded from a file using the ``--use-env-file`` and ``--env-file`` flags. ``stork-agent`` takes the following arguments (equivalent environment variables are listed in square brackets, where applicable)